 An independent review will be conducted by the CCWG-Accountability's independent legal counsel (ICANN legal staff may also review), to assess compliance with the specification and ensure the absence of any unintended consequence.

 The CCWG-Accountability subgroup will review the independent review advice and will make adjustments as necessary.
-The draft Bylaw(s) and advice will be shared with the CCWG-Accountability and with the ICANN Board.
+The draft Bylaws and advice will be shared with the CCWG-Accountability and with the ICANN Board.

-The full CCWG-Accountability members and participants will be responsible for deciding on any conflict of interpretation, and will be responsible for approving the Bylaw change for inclusion in a proposal that the draft be put for public comment.
-Or, in the situation where there is a conflict of interpretation, sends the draft Bylaw back to the CCWG-Accountability subgroup and legal teams for further refinement.
+The full CCWG-Accountability members and participants will be responsible for deciding on any conflict of interpretation, and will be responsible for approving the Bylaw change for inclusion in a proposal that the draft be presented for public comment.
+In the situation where there is a conflict of interpretation, the full CCWG-Accountability will send the draft Bylaw back to the CCWG-Accountability subgroup and legal teams for further refinement.

 The process of final approval of the Bylaws developed by this process would use the processes of the ICANN Board and the ICANN community.